×

 All about Enderbite and Diorite Properties

 Know all about Enderbite and Diorite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite and Diorite belong to Igneous Rocks.Texture of Enderbite is Granular whereas that of Diorite is Phaneritic.
 Enderbite appears Veined or Pebbled and Diorite appears Shiny.
-The luster of Enderbite is not available while that of Diorite is shiny.
+The luster of Enderbite is while that of Diorite is shiny.
 Enderbite is available in black, grey, orange, pink, white colors whereas Diorite is available in black, brown, light to dark grey, white colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Diorite are creating artwork, curling.